hakamaq/gulp-css-to-polymer/README.md

     prefix: 'tg-',
     // string to be used for the end of the file name & module ids.
     suffix: '-styles',
+    //Merges all export const in one file and adds export default object at then end of the file
+    concat: 'template.js'
 }
 ```